Questaal Home

 • Σ0 (in file sigm.in) was generated in the screened basis.
 Thus we need to rotate the self-energy (sigm.in) to an unscreened form.

-Make these two modifications as as follows:
+Make these two modifications as follows:

 sed -i.bak 's/--tbeh --v8 -vrsham=2/--v8/' switches-for-lm